aicenter/FUP/lectures/lecture07.md

 features/implications.

 **Lazy** means that expressions *are not evaluated until the are actually needed*.
-This has far reaching consequences, for example we can easily deal with infinite data structure which enables programming in a very different style wholemeal programming[^wholemeal].
+This has far reaching consequences, for example we can easily deal with infinite data structures which enables programming in a very different style wholemeal programming[^wholemeal].
+This approach enables *much more modular* code.

 [^wholemeal]:
     [A quote from Ralf Hinze](https://www.cis.upenn.edu/~cis1940/spring13/lectures/01-intro.html):